gfortran(1) — Linux manual page

 This option tells GNU Fortran to pack derived type members as

-likely to be incompatible with code compiled without this
+to be incompatible with code compiled without this option, and

 -frepack-arrays

-array sections via a descriptor describing a noncontiguous
+sections via a descriptor describing a noncontiguous area of

-area of memory.
-This option adds code to the function
+memory.
+This option adds code to the function prologue to

-prologue to repack the data into a contiguous block at
+repack the data into a contiguous block at runtime.

 This should result in faster accesses to the array.
 However